Nomifactory/Guides/guides/ReadingMachineRecipes.md

 ![tier table](files/Overclocking/TierSheet.png)

 Voltage is just quadrupled for each tier, so you'll remember this table in no time.
-Looking at it, though, you can see that the lowest tier with a voltage about 1000 EU/t is EV.
+Looking at it, though, you can see that the lowest tier with a voltage above 1000 EU/t is EV.
 Indeed, **this is a EV recipe** - there's no use trying to do it in a HV electrolyzer or below.
 This, and the massive total energy requirement, is why this recipe for pulsating dust isn't really used by anyone.

 ## Example 2: Almandine Electrolysis